Izzahfadhl/sample-crud-project-izzahathirah/README.md

 Challenges faced:

 1. Gradle Configuration Error:
     Encountered an error related to Gradle configuration while building the app.
+Resolved it by checking compatibility with Flutter and updating dependencies.

 2. Firebase Integration:
     Faced challenges with Firebase integration.
 Solved these by consulting Firebase documentation and debugging integration issues.